Out with the old and in with the new? Not necessarily. Both new and old commercial properties carry many benefits for investors.

 Customers or clients of your ideal tenant may know the area well for a it being a locale for particular business – say, for large format retailers or white-collar businesses – and your older premises may be a popular target for the local catchment.
 This could take the guessing game out of the relevance of your property’s location.
 Because there is evidence that your property (and thus a relevant occupant) meets the needs of the community it is serving.

-Should I buy old or new?
+Should I buy an old or new commercial property?

 So, which is better – buying an old or new commercial asset?
 Well, it depends.